 A maximum penalty of 200 penalty units or one year’s imprisonment may apply for failing to release a retention amount to the contracted party in accordance to the contract without a reasonable excuse.

 When retentions must be paid

 The party holding retention monies must release them according to the building contract unless they have a reasonable excuse.
-A contractor isn’t required to pay retentions immediately when the defects liability period expires.
-The ‘due date’ for payment under the building contract is the required release date.
+A contractor may not be required to pay retentions immediately when the defects liability period expires if the contract provides for a ‘due date’ for payment.

 The new penalty provision applies to any retention amount withheld under a building contract, not just a final retention.